Fantastic felines: these are the 9 rarest cat breeds

 Owners of Peterbald rave about their peaceful and curious temperament.
 Those are useful characteristics to have, as they tend to be the center of attention wherever they go.
 It's possible for a Peterbald to not be completely bald, but it never has more than a very fine and short coat.

-This cat breed should be kept exclusively indoors.
+This rare domestic cat breed should be kept exclusively indoors.
 And for those with allergies, don't let the lack of fur fool you: the Peterbald's saliva can still cause allergic reactions.

 Kittens are usually priced around $1,000.